softwaremill/diffx/docs-sources/index.md

 ## Sponsors

-Development and maintenance of sttp client is sponsored by [SoftwareMill](https://softwaremill.com), a software development and consulting company.
+Development and maintenance of diffx is sponsored by [SoftwareMill](https://softwaremill.com), a software development and consulting company.
 We help clients scale their business through software.
 Our areas of expertise include backends, distributed systems, blockchain, machine learning and data analytics.

 [![](https://files.softwaremill.com/logo/logo.png "SoftwareMill")](https://softwaremill.com)